Death of Alonzo Brooks: Investigation

 Following the night of the party, the Brooks family traveled to La Cygne to search for their son and contact the local authorities.
 Eventually, the Linn County Sheriffs Office turned the case over to the Kansas Bureau of Investigation after failing to locate Brooks.
 Both the KBI and FBI were unsuccessful in locating Brooks.

 On May 1, 2004, the Brooks family was allowed to search the property for their son.
 On the first day of the search effort, Brooks' body was found on the banks of Middle Creek adjacent to the house where he was last seen a month earlier.
 Postmortem examination indicated that Brooks did not have any broken bones, any signs of blunt force trauma or injury, nor any of the biological signs of drowning in his lungs.
 Consequently, the pathologist could not determine a cause of death.

 On June 11, 2020, the FBI reopened the cold case and issued a $100,000 reward for information related to Brooks' death.

 FBI investigation

 Brooks's body was exhumed in July 2020 and transported to Dover Air Force Base for an autopsy and further investigation by the Armed Forces Medical Examiner.
 The examiner concluded in their report that Brooks's death was due to homicide.

-Acting U.S. Attorney Duston Slinkard stated that while the FBI knew that Brooks died under very suspicious circumstances, the autopsy ultimately proved that his death was not an accident.
+Acting U.S. Attorney Duston Slinkard stated that while the Federal Bureau of Investigation (FBI) knew that Brooks died under very suspicious circumstances, the autopsy ultimately proved that his death was not an accident.
 Additionally, Slinkard stated that the FBI is doing everything that they can and that they will spare no resources in order to bring justice to those who were responsible for Brooks' death.
 In the autopsy, examiners stated that there were injuries that would not be consistent with decomposition.